May 30, 2022

 If you run a SaaS platform, big data can help you identify pain points for users and take action to help ease these.
 For example, if the number of requests through your API peaks at 2 pm on Monday, and this slows down your platform, you can explore ways to remedy the situation.

 A platform we mentioned earlier, Google Analytics, is excellent for getting an idea of how customers interact with and experience your website.
+As you learn more about how to make a site, you will find out why such platforms have a big role in the process.
 Still, your use of big data analytics does not have to stop with analysing how long people spend on your site and the journey they take through your pages.
 You can use heatmapping to understand with greater precision what users look at on your pages or understand how useful your on-site chatbot function is.

 Fraud prevention and compliance